jooniku/convolutional_neural_network/Documentation/requirement_specification.md

 ## Specific to the course
 - I am in the bachelor's of computer science programme (TKT)
 - Currently I only understand python well enough to give meaningful critique
-- The language for the complete project is English
+- The language for the complete project is Python/English